dmesa2/Rust-Snake-Game/README.md

         - A poison apple obstacle that appears when score >= 20 and score % 20 = 0, and disappears when score % 5 = 0 (and score % 20 != 0)
         - Two-player splitscreen mode

 These features were all implemented successfully.
-We also worked on better graphics for the game (turning snake into line of crabs), but didn't finish its implementation.
+We also worked on better graphics for <br>
+the game (turning snake into line of crabs), but didn't finish its implementation. <br>
 Adding unit tests was also difficult to figure out given the game's structure.
+We learned <br>
-We learned about the process of working on a project using Rust, including the importance of research when planning to implement something unfamiliar.
+about the process of working on a project using Rust, including the importance of research when <br>
+planning to implement something unfamiliar.